TIBCOSoftware/PDTool/regression/readme.txt

 Logs
 -----------------------------------------------------------
 Logs are generated by each execution configuration.
 A directory is created using the base file name of the configuration list file.
-For example if the command line is: ./regression_config_driver.sh regression_unix_6.2_config.txt then the regression log directory containing all the log file is: regression_unix_6.2_config
+For example if the command line is: ./regression_config_driver.sh regression_unix_7.0.0_config.txt then the regression log directory containing all the log file is: regression_unix_7.0.0_config

 /regression/logs
-    /regression_unix_6.2_config/
+    /regression_unix_7.0.0_config/
-        20130212_165124_regression_unix_6.2_config.log
+        20130212_165124_regression_unix_7.0.0_config.log

 That directory contains a dated log file for each execution.
 The format is YYYYMMDD_HH24MMSS_base-config-name.log.
-The contents of the log provide a PASS/FAIL fo reach execution line.
+The contents of the log provide a PASS/FAIL for each execution line.
 Additionally after each "regression plan file" is executed a PASS/FAIL summary is provided.
 Finally, at the end an overall PASS/FAIL status is provided for the entire execution of the configuration file.

-Additionally, the same diretory contains the individual (app.log) results for the deployment plan execution.
+Additionally, the same directory contains the individual (app.log) results for the deployment plan execution.
 Each deployment plan execution is preceeded by the "configuration property file name" extracted out of the configuration list file.
 The log file name is then concatenated (associated) with the plan file name which comes out of the "Plan File List".
 Together it is easy to associate a plan with a specific configuration.
 The contents of the log come from the PDTool app.log as a single execution.
 Please note that the deployment plan log files are only the logs for the most recent execution.
 The historical logs files are not saved.

 /regression/logs
-    /regression_unix_6.2_config/
+    /regression_unix_7.0.0_config/
-        regression_unix_6.2-_initialize.dp.log
+        regression_unix_7.0.0-_initialize.dp.log
-        regression_unix_6.2-ArchiveModule-01.dp.log
+        regression_unix_7.0.0-ArchiveModule-01.dp.log
         ...
-        regression_unix_6.2_cvs-_initialize_vcs.dp.log
+        regression_unix_7.0.0_cvs-_initialize_vcs.dp.log
-        regression_unix_6.2_cvs-VCSModule-01.dp.log
+        regression_unix_7.0.0_cvs-VCSModule-01.dp.log

-If there is a failure, it will be easy to spot the word FAIL in the main log file (e.g. 20130212_165124_regression_unix_6.2_config.log) which will then refer you to the specific log file so that you can see the actual error which comes from PDTool.
+If there is a failure, it will be easy to spot the word FAIL in the main log file (e.g. 20130212_165124_regression_unix_7.0.0_config.log) which will then refer you to the specific log file so that you can see the actual error which comes from PDTool.

 Sample log output:
 ------------------
-        Log File: D:\dev\PDTool_Test\regression\logs\regression_win_6.2_config\20130215_090000_regression_win_6.2_config.log
+        Log File: D:\dev\PDTool_Test\regression\logs\regression_win_7.0.0_config\20130215_090000_regression_win_7.0.0_config.log

         Regression Log File Results
         Thu 02/15/2013 09:00:00.61
         ---------------------------

         -----------------------------------------------------
-        Regression Test for regression_win_6.2.properties
+        Regression Test for regression_win_7.0.0.properties
         Thu 02/15/2013 09:00:00.64
         -----------------------------------------------------
         PASS: D:\dev\PDTool_Test\regression\plans\_initialize.dp